-- access to the CaseWare audit methodology and software (fees apply), compliant with the International Standards on Auditing (ISA). - access to Plenitude Financial Crime Risk and Compliance tools and resources (fees apply). - the HLB Audit Manual which provides policies and procedures which are benchmarked against international auditing, quality control, independence, and ethics standards.
-The HLB Audit Manual is provided in multiple languages and updates are published regularly to reflect changes in auditing standards. - protocols that enable HLB firms to consult with the Technical Director, the International Assurance Committee (IAC) and, if necessary, other audit specialists in other member firms. - a comprehensive intranet service that includes up-to-date information for HLB firms on auditing, financial reporting, ethics and independence standards, and guidance on how to apply them effectively.
+- access to the CaseWare audit methodology and software (fees apply), compliant with the International Standards on Auditing (ISA). - access to Plenitude Financial Crime Risk and Compliance tools and resources (fees apply). - A new HLB Audit Manual, developed by Mercia Group, was introduced in 2024.
+The Manual is available free of charge to all HLB member firms via the Mercia Hub.
+Access includes audit methodology programmes, an International Audit Procedures Manual and online methodology training to encourage effective use of the Audit Manual. - protocols that enable HLB firms to consult with the Global Director of Professional Standards and Sustainability Assurance, the Global Assurance Leader, the International Assurance Committee (IAC) and, if necessary, audit specialists in other member firms. - a comprehensive intranet service that includes up-to-date information for HLB firms on auditing, financial reporting, ESG Assurance, ethics and independence standards, and guidance on how to apply them effectively.